by-jp/www.byjp.me/content/notes/twitter/9991176024/index.md

 - imported
 - from-twitter
 ---
-Hammer on & pull off on a double bass?\!
+Hammer on & pull off on a double bass?!
 Serious skill on display